alxlk/clad-panel-data-estimator-MIP-inPython/README.md

 https://github.com/kflorios/clad-estimator-MIP-inPython

-To do:
+# Prerequisites
-- how to install cplex
+- Install cplex

-# Installation of CPLEX
+# Acknowledgement
 This repository is part of a research project was supported by the Hellenic Foundation for Research and Innovation (H.F.R.I.) under the “2nd Call for H.F.R.I.
 Research Projects to support Post-Doctoral Researchers” (Project Number: 902).